hrissan/crablib/README.md

 As each object is removed from all intrusive lists in destructor, this leads to clean and fast implementation, each callback can destroy any subset of objects, including those read from `epoll` in the same batch after current one.

-Author have seen some popular libraries just `SEGFAULT`ing in this case, some other libraries make `epoll()' call per signalled object, greatly degrading performance when using lots of sockets at once.
+I have seen some popular libraries just `SEGFAULT`ing in this case, some other libraries make `epoll()` call per signalled object, greatly degrading performance when using lots of sockets at once.

 # busy polling, tricks to reduce latency